deephdc/DEEP-OC-dogs_breed_det/README.md

     $ docker build -t deephdc/deep-oc-dogs_breed_det .
     ```

-3. Run the container:

-    ```bash
-    $ docker run -ti -p 5000:5000 deephdc/deep-oc-dogs_breed_det deepaas-run --listen-ip=0.0.0.0
-    ```

-These three steps will download the repository from GitHub and will build the
+These thow steps will download the repository from GitHub and will build the
 Docker container locally on your machine.
 You can inspect and modify the
 `Dockerfile` in order to check what is going on.
 For instance, you can pass the
 `--debug=True` flag to the `deepaas-run` command, in order to enable the debug